presentco/nearby-neighborhoods/java/README.md

 4. What's the time complexity of `Search.near()`?
 It's reasonable assume that we'll query neighborhoods far more often than we'll add new neighborhoods.
 Feel free to pre-process the neighborhood data and make retrieval more efficient.
 Use whatever data structures, algorithms and libraries you like.
 Can you beat `O(n log(n))`?
 Can you achieve `O(1)`?
 Strut your stuff! 💃

-5. This simple challenge included a few hundred neighborhoods.
-At Present, we need to sort through millions of user-generated circles in real time.
-What data structures and algorithms would you use to architect our backend?
+5. Create a server that returns a given number of neighborhoods closest to a given location.
+At Present, we use Protocol Buffers (and [Wire](https://github.com/square/wire)) for our server APIs.